ICL-COAST/thalassa/README.md

 It is recommended to use the definitions in `./interface/cpp/include/cthalassa.hpp` as these are more user friendly, and take care of pre- and post-propagation processing.
 Nevertheless, the C definitions used by CTHALASSA to interface with Fortran are available in `./interface/cpp/include/cthalassa.h`.

 Note: THALASSA was designed for single threaded execution.
-CTHALASSA provides multi-thread safety by spawning a subprocess for each propagation with `fork`.
-This introduces a dependency on POSIX compliance, however this should not be a problem on most Linux and MacOS distributions.
-The use of `fork` has resulted in issues when trying to call CTHALASSA from within an OpenMP thread.
+It is *not* thread safe by default.
+CTHALASSA spawns subprocesses for each propagation with `fork` to provide thread safety, however this depends on POSIX compliance.
+This can be deactivated, if required, by appending `-DCTHALASSA_USE_FORK=OFF` to the `CMake` configuration command.
+Issues have been seen with `OpenMP` and `fork`, therefore native threading is recommended.

 ### MTHALASSA
 The recommended method for using MTHALASSA is to add THALASSA's library directory to Matlab's path at the beginning of a script: